-To find the software release running on your controller, click Monitor and look at the Software Version field under Controller Summary on the controller GUI or enter show sysinfo on the controller CLI.
+To find the software release running on your controller, click Monitor and look at the Software Version field under Controller Summary on the controller GUI, or enter show sysinfo on the controller CLI.

-Special Rules for Upgrading to Controller Software Release 6.0.196.0
+Special Rules for Upgrading to Controller Software Release 7.0.98.0

-Before upgrading your controller to software release 6.0.196.0, you must comply with the following rules.
+Before upgrading your controller to software release 7.0.98.0, you must comply with the following rules:

-• Before you download a software image or an ER.aes file to a 2100 series controller or a controller network module, use the show memory statistics CLI command to see the current amount of free memory.
-If the controller has less than 90 MB of free memory, you need to reboot it before downloading the file.
+- Before you download a software image or an ER.aes file to a 2100 series controller or a controller network module, use the show memory statistics CLI command to see the current amount of free memory.
+If the controller has less than 90 MB of free memory, you need to reboot it before downloading the file. - Before you use an AP801 series lightweight access point with controller software release 7.0.98.0, you must upgrade the software in the Cisco 860 and 880 Series Integrated Services Routers (ISRs) to Cisco IOS 12.4(22)T and the software in the Cisco 890 Series Integrated Services Router to Cisco IOS 12.4(22)YB.

-- Before you use an AP801 series lightweight access point with controller software release 6.0.196.0, you must upgrade the software in the Cisco 860 and 880 Series Integrated Services Routers (ISRs) to Cisco IOS 12.4(22)T and the software in the Cisco 890 Series Integrated Services Router to Cisco IOS 12.4(22)YB. - Make sure you have a TFTP or FTP server available for the software upgrade.
-Keep these guidelines in mind when setting up a TFTP or FTP server: - Controller software release 6.0.196.0 is larger than 32 MB; therefore, you must make sure that your TFTP server supports files that are larger than 32 MB.
+- Make sure you have a TFTP or FTP server available for the software upgrade.
+Keep these guidelines in mind when setting up a TFTP or FTP server: - Controller software release 7.0.98.0 is larger than 32 MB; therefore, you must make sure that your TFTP server supports files that are larger than 32 MB.
 Some TFTP servers that support files of this size are tftpd and the TFTP server within the WCS.
-If you attempt to download the 6.0.196.0 controller software and your TFTP server does not support files of this size, the following error message appears: "TFTP failure while storing in flash." - If you are upgrading through the service port, the TFTP or FTP server must be on the same subnet as the service port because the service port is not routable, or you must create static routes on the controller. - If you are upgrading through the distribution system network port, the TFTP or FTP server can be on the same or a different subnet because the distribution system port is routable. - A third-party TFTP or FTP server cannot run on the same computer as WCS because the WCS built-in TFTP or FTP server and the third-party TFTP or FTP server require the same communication port. - You can upgrade or downgrade the controller software only between certain releases.
-In some instances, you must first install an intermediate release prior to upgrading to software release 6.0.196.0.
-Table 1 shows the upgrade path that you must follow before downloading software release 6.0.196.0.
+If you attempt to download the 7.0.98.0 controller software and your TFTP server does not support files of this size, the following error message appears: "TFTP failure while storing in flash." - If you are upgrading through the service port, the TFTP or FTP server must be on the same subnet as the service port because the service port is not routable, or you must create static routes on the controller. - If you are upgrading through the distribution system network port, the TFTP or FTP server can be on the same or a different subnet because the distribution system port is routable. - A third-party TFTP or FTP server cannot run on the same computer as WCS because the WCS built-in TFTP or FTP server and the third-party TFTP or FTP server require the same communication port. - The AP-count evaluation licenses for the 7.0 and the 6.0 releases are different.
+If you downgrade from a 7.0 release to a 6.0 release, you must activate the AP-count evaluation license of the 6.0 release after you downgrade.
+Similarly, if you upgrade from a 6.0 release to a 7.0 release, you must activate the AP-count evaluation license of the 7.0 release after you upgrade.
+If you do not activate the AP-count license, then the AP-count is shown as 0. - You can upgrade or downgrade the controller software only between certain releases.
+In some instances, you must first install an intermediate release prior to upgrading to software release 7.0.98.0.
+Table 1 shows the upgrade path that you must follow before downloading software release 7.0.98.0.